 The program of the PhD Course is organized in a series of events which involve both doctoral students and professors.
-The following table provides the calendar (Oct-Sept) of the major events.
+The following table provides the calendar (Nov-Oct) of the major events4.

-Event Period Presence of doctoral students Presence of Professors Meeting with first year doctoral students Oct First year Coordinator Doctoral student representative election Oct All Coordinator Presentation of first year research programs and Course admission Oct All Course Board and Supervisors Course Board meeting Oct Representatives Course Board and Supervisors Thesis evaluation Oct-Dec Third year students admitted to the thesis evaluation procedure Coordinator and Supervisors Course Board meeting Dec (TBC) Representatives Course Board and Supervisors Final exam Jan-Mar Third year students admitted to the final exam Coordinator Lectures Jan-Jun Involved students Involved lecturers Training program / Credits update Mar All Coordinator
+Event Period Presence of doctoral students Presence of Professors Meeting with first year doctoral students Nov First year Coordinator Doctoral student representative election Within 2 months from the beginning of the academic year All the students regularly enrolled in the PhD Course, including the ones who are recovering suspension Coordinator Presentation of first year research programs and Course admission Nov/Dec All Course Board and Supervisors Course Board meeting Nov/Dec Representatives Course Board and Supervisors Thesis evaluation Oct-Dec Third year students admitted to the thesis evaluation procedure Coordinator and Supervisors Course Board meeting Nov/Dec (TBC) Representatives Course Board and Supervisors

-&lt;sup>6 Some of the deadlines (indicated with \) may vary in case a doctoral student starts his/her PhD later because of suspension or if he/she is admitted to the PhD upon a specific call, different from the general PhD call: in these cases, some of the deadlines may vary accordingly.
+4 Some of the deadlines (indicated with ) may vary in case a doctoral student starts his/her PhD later because of suspension or if he/she is admitted to the PhD upon a specific call, different from the general PhD call: in these cases, some of the deadlines may vary accordingly.
 For the admissions of these doctoral students, specific meetings will be fixed; the date will be communicated well in advance.

-Event Period Presence of doctoral students Presence of Professors Meeting with first year doctoral students Oct First year Coordinator Doctoral student representative election Oct All Coordinator Course Board meeting Mar Representatives Course Board and Supervisors PhD Course admission exam Jun/Jul Admission committee Training program / Credits update Sep All Coordinator Admissions to 2 nd , 3 rd year and thesis evaluation Sep All Course Board and Supervisors Final exam admission Sep Third year students Course Board and Supervisors Course Board meeting Sep Representatives Course Board and Supervisors
+Event Period Presence of doctoral students Presence of Professors Meeting with first year doctoral students Nov First year Coordinator Doctoral student representative election Within 2 months from the beginning of the academic year All the students regularly enrolled in the PhD Course, including the ones who are recovering suspension Coordinator Final exam Jan-Mar Third year students admitted to the final exam Coordinator Lectures Jan-Jun Involved students Involved lecturers Training program / Credits update Mar/Apr All Coordinator Course Board meeting Mar Representatives Course Board and Supervisors PhD Course admission exam May/June Admission committee Training program / Credits update Sept/Oct All Coordinator Admissions to 2 nd , 3 rd year and thesis evaluation Sept/Oct All Course Board and Supervisors Final exam admission Sept Third year students Course Board and Supervisors Course Board meeting Sept/Oct Representatives Course Board and Supervisors